Media24si/purge-svg/README.md

 * #### content

 Content that should be analyzed.
-Content option is array of files or [globs](https://github.com/isaacs/node-glob/blob/master/README.md#glob-primer).
+The content option is an array of files or [globs](https://github.com/isaacs/node-glob/blob/master/README.md#glob-primer).

 ```javascript
 new PurgeSvg({